 What's the exact process for calculating cost?

 The cost data on this site comes from the State of Maine's All-Payer Claims Database (APCD).
-We reviewed over 20 million claims from 41 health insurance plans that covered health procedures provided in Maine from October 1, 2015 through December 31, 2016.
+We reviewed over 13 million claims from 32 health insurance plans that covered health procedures provided in Maine from January 1, 2017 to December 31, 2017.
+Note: Surgical procedure cost estimates have not been updated for this release, and their costs remain reflective of the July 1, 2016 through June 30, 2017 time period due to a transition to a new episode grouping tool.
 CompareMaine does not include information on the uninsured.
 However, effective January 1, 2014, a provision in the Affordable Care Act addresses what some hospitals may charge individuals eligible for financial assistance for emergency and medically necessary care.
 We encourage you to explore this law further: Section 501(r)(5).

 The Steps We Take to Find Procedure Costs